What is Plywood?Types, Grades & Best Uses (Complete Guide)

 Plywood is a cheaper, stronger, and more widely available wood product compared with solid wood.

-While solid wood is strong, it is heavy, more expensive, and prone to splitting when force is applied.
+While solid wood is strong, it is heavy, more expensive, and prone to splitting under pressure.
 It is also less widely available and therefore more expensive than plywood.

 On the flip side, plywood is strengthened, highly versatile, and offers significantly better resistance to brute force.